-Armed militia groups have started to show up in cities rife with rioting, looting, and destruction of property.
+Armed militia groups aligned with the Patriot Movement have started to show up in cities rife with rioting, looting, and destruction of property.
 This was done in defiance of local law enforcement and as a practical demonstration of the ideologies, the groups subscribe to.
 Militia members from both the Oath Keepers, Three Percenters, and affiliate groups have been seen at protests heavily armed (firearms and tactical kit) and in a defensive posture.
 While the militiamen have remained generally peaceful, a recent incident added to the social chaos.

 A police shooting of a black man on the 23rd of August 2020 in Kenosha, WI led to civil unrest and rioting.
 On the 25th of August 2020, a teenager named Kyle Rittenhouse, who self-identified with the militia movement, shot and killed two protestors while injuring one.
 The act was claimed to be in self-defence, as the rioters were in pursuit of Rittenhouse, but nonetheless his actions brought up the question as to the legality and purpose of vigilantism and militia groups taking law into their own hands.

 There will highly likely continue to be an increase in self-identifying militiamen and organisations in the coming months leading up to the November 2020 presidential elections.
 No matter what the outcome, civil unrest is likely going to continue amongst the pre-mentioned tensions that have been building up for years.